NEW β€” GOVERNMENT EDITION

 Try It With Real Government Books

-The online demo includes four ready-made government sandboxes β€” a two-fund HOA, a volunteer fire district, a water district with a governmental + enterprise fund mix, and a small town running three funds β€” so you can click through fund switching, the report suite, and Budget vs Actual with realistic numbers before installing anything.
+The online demo includes six ready-made government sandboxes β€” a two-fund HOA, a volunteer fire district, a water district with a governmental + enterprise fund mix, a small town running three funds, and two Enterprise-tier showcases: the six-fund City of Riverdale (posted budget, three open encumbrances, government-wide statements) and Maplewood Unified School District (state aid, Title I grants, a bond-funded building project, and an encumbered school bus order).
+Click through everything with realistic numbers before installing anything.

 Audit-Ready Fund Accounting at Small-District Pricing